Restream/reindexer/cpp_src/core/payload/readme.md

 # Motivation

-Main goal of documents splitting technique - get the best features from SQL, no-SQL and column databases.
+The main goal of the document splitting technique is to get the best features from SQL, no-SQL, and column databases.
-The untyped tuple is gives applications capability to store any JSON objects as reindexer documents without data schema migration.
+The untyped tuple gives applications the capability to store any JSON objects as Reindexer documents without data schema migration.
-The fixed-type struct of indexed fields allows application and reindexer maintains consistent indexes and primary keys.
-Furthermore it helps to achieve best performance for full-scan and join queries - their performance are strongly depends on fields access time.
+The fixed-type struct of indexed fields allows the application and Reindexer to maintain consistent indexes and primary keys.
+Furthermore it helps achieve the best performance for full-scan and join queries — their performance strongly depends on field access time.

-Also there are optional column's storage is present.
-They are bound to full-scan indexes, and can speed up full-scan queries.
+Optional column storage may also be present.
+It is bound to full-scan indexes and can speed up full-scan queries.

 # Payload

 Payload is fixed-type struct of indexed fields.
 Internal Payload API is represented by 3 top level classes:

 - `PayloadValue` is shared copy on write fields structure.
 Size of structure is equal to sum of fields size + 8 bytes header;
-- `PayloafType` is payload structure definition.
-Contains vector of fields (names, types, sizes, offsets);
+- `PayloadType` is the payload structure definition.
+It contains a vector of fields (names, types, sizes, offsets);
 - `PayloadIface` is template of payload control interface.
 Holds pointer to PayloadValue and PayloadType.
 There are 2 instantiation: `Payload` - can modify PayloadValue; class `ConstPayload` - read only interface, can't modify PayloadValue.

-Payload API is close to usual reflection API and contains methods `Set` and `Get` to manipulating fields See [payloadiface.h](payloadiface.h) for details.
+The Payload API is close to a usual reflection API and contains methods `Set` and `Get` for manipulating fields See [payloadiface.h](payloadiface.h) for details.